gracewgao/mojee-repo/README.md

 - `joint-info`   View information about a specific pizza joint
 - `order`        Place your order for pizza :)
 - `rate`         Send a review for a pizza joint!
-- `show-joints`  View all available pizza joints
+- `show-images`  View all available pizza images
 - `show-menu`    Show menu items for joint specified